Jeon9Hyeo7/Player/README.md

 # Player
-Iptv Ott Player with using Stalker API
+Iptv Ott Player with using Stalker API \n
 This application uses the Leanback Library (i.e. it is suitable for use on TV)